arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ![Arduino PLC IDE - Device Connection Procedure (Modbus TCP Slave Opta™)](assets/opta_plcide_device_connection_slave.gif)

-Proceed with `On-line -> Connect` and it will establish communication between your computer and the slave Opta™.
+Proceed with `On-line -> Connect` and it will establish communication between your computer and the Opta™ server.
 If everything is fine, you will be able to observe the message found at the lower right corner of the PLC IDE software stating that it is connected.

 ![Arduino PLC IDE - Device Connection Status](assets/plcide_connection_stable.png)